 Oats were the most commonly eaten breakfast by the experts, including Caldwell Esselstyn, MD.
 Not terribly surprising or exciting, right?
 The thing is, they all amped up their oats with a host of super-nutritious additions:

 – Berries were a clear favourite.
 Why?
 As a group, they average nearly ten times more antioxidants than other fruits and vegetables.
 The bright colours give them away!
 Antioxidants are important because they can help protect us against chronic oxidative stress-related diseases such as cancer, type II diabetes, and Alzheimer’s.
 For antioxidant blockbusters beyond berries, check out The Antioxidant Food Table by uploading it using this link.

 – Seeds high in omega-3 fatty acids are another popular add-in among the experts who eat oatmeal.
-Examples are ground flaxseeds, walnuts, chia seeds and hemp seeds.
+Examples are ground flaxseeds, chia seeds and hemp seeds.
 Our bodies cannot make omega-3 or omega-6 fatty acids and so we must get them from our food.
 It’s quite easy to get enough omega-6, but omega-3 can be more challenging.
 These fatty acids are important because we convert them into another fatty acids that are critical building blocks for the brain, nervous system, and cell membranes.

 – Nuts are another clear winner per the experts.
 We certainly hear mixed messages about nuts, but the evidence shows they offer excellent health benefits that are maximized in a moderate intake of one to two ounces per day.
 They’re nutrient dense, with lots of vitamins and minerals, high in antioxidants and healthy fats.
 The healthiest nut?
 See here to find out!